-The Head of Service, Counter Fraud and Enforcement Unit, introduced the report on the activities from her team.
-She apologised for not providing the work plan for 2023-24, which was currently being finalised.
-The report made reference to the additional work to be included, such as reviews relating to the single-person council tax discount and small business rates relief across the wider partnership.
+The Head of Service, Counter Fraud and Enforcement Unit, said this is the usual report on recent activities from her team, apologising that the work plan for next year wasn't quite ready.
+This was due to additional work being done on the single-person council tax discount and small business rates relief across the partnership, which had picked up some anomalies.
 She highlighted the following:

-- a multi-agency approach to fraud group has been created in Gloucestershire, recognising fraud as one of the most prevalent crimes facing everyone.
-The group is set up to improve prevention activities and raise awareness.
-This will include a session at CBC for all borough and parish councillors with the police PROTECT officer on 17 May 2023; - the partnership fraud awareness leaflet for staff is complete, including information on high-risk areas and details regarding whistle-blowing; - the team is nearing the end of the work regarding business grants, with the focus now on transferring the debt to BEIS; - regarding NFI matches, the latest set of matches has been reviewed, mostly relating to single person discounts.
-Further work was being completed to better inform the lections team about any declarations of overseas voters; - a webpage for the unit is under development, providing information about the unit, partnership and how it works; - the annual update was referred to, relating to surveillance activities and IPA requests.
-The majority of the activity relates to overt activities by the licensing team during race week; - a Q and A quick reference document has been created for Members and staff on RIPA, which will be less onerous to wade through.
+- a multi-agency approach to fraud group has been created in Gloucestershire, recognising it as one of the biggest problems facing local authorities, and how to tackle it, mostly through prevention and raising awareness.
+This will include a session at CBC with the police PROTECT officer on 17 May; - work on a fraud awareness leaflet for new staff is complete, including details of where to find the policies and how to go about whistle-blowing; - the team is nearing the end of the business grant trauma tidying up debt and transferring liability to BAYS; - regarding NFI matches, the latest batch has been reviewed, mostly relating to single person discounts, and cross-checks with the overseas voters list; - a webpage for the unit has been created, to signpost people to from other local authorities and social housing organisations, providing information about the unit, partnership and how it works; - the usual annual update is included, including surveillance activities and IPA requests.
+The majority of the activity relates to licensing during race week; - a Q and A quick reference document has been created for Members and staff on RIPA, which will be less onerous to wade through.